ianmiell/shutit/README.md

 [![Join the chat at https://gitter.im/ianmiell/shutit](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ianmiell/shutit?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 Complex Builds Made Simple.

+ShutIt is an automation tool that models a user's actions.
+Think of it as a programmable sysadmin.

-ShutIt is a tool for managing any build process that is both structured and flexible.
+It can manage any process that is both structured and flexible.

-It was originally written to manage complex Docker builds, but is a general-purpose automation tool.
+It was originally written to manage complex Docker builds, but is a now general-purpose automation tool that supports bash, Docker, Vagrant, ssh and arbitrary build contexts.

 If you want to know more about Docker, see the [official site](https://www.docker.com/) or take a look at the book by the creators of ShutIt - [Docker in Practice](http://docker-in-practice.github.io/).

+It is also an educational tool, as it can produce videos of demos, capture reproducible steps required to set environments up, and even challenge you to get the right output (see [grep-scales](https://github.com/ianmiell/grep-scales).

 Really Quick Overview
 =====================
 Some use cases:

-- Are a programmer who wants highly configurable containers for differing use cases and environments.

-- Like bash, want to automate tasks, have structure and support, but don't want to learn a configuration management framework that takes you away from the command line you know and love.
+- You like bash, want to automate tasks, have structure and support, but don't want to learn a configuration management framework that takes you away from the command line you know and love.

-- Find Dockerfiles a great idea, but limiting in practice.

-- Want to build stateless containers for development, testing, and production.
+- Are a programmer who wants highly configurable stateless containers development, testing, and production.

 - Want to [build everything from source](https://github.com/ianmiell/shutit-distro/blob/master/README.md) in a way that's comprehensible and auditable.